'Compliments' - the strangest ones

 Loneliness can be difficult to cope with at any time of the year, but add a little forced festive cheer and, for many, it becomes unbearable.
-If you're set to spend the Christmas period mostly, or completely, alone, here are our tips for coping with feelings of loneliness and isolation.
+With the festive season emphasising family, togetherness and merriment, the absence of those features is painfully accentuated.
+If you're set to spend any part of the Christmas period alone, here are our tips for coping with feelings of loneliness and isolation.

-Perhaps one of the most isolating feelings when it comes to spending Christmas alone, is the idea that you're the only one in that situation.
+Perhaps one of the most isolating feelings when it comes to spending Christmas alone is the idea that you're the only one in that situation.
 In short, you're not.
-There are lots of people who, for whatever reason, aren't seeing friends or family at Christmas.
-It's also entirely possible to feel lonely in a room full of people.
-Take some of the pressure off yourself by recognising that many, many people are in the same boat and it's nothing to be embarrassed about.
+To put things in perspective, in 2014 the United Kingdom was named 'the loneliness capital of Europe', and consequently there are lots of people who, for whatever reason, aren't seeing friends or family at Christmas.
+Additionally, even if people aren't alone, it's also entirely possible to feel lonely in a room full of people.
+Take some of the pressure off yourself by recognising that many, many people are in the same boat and despite a common hesitance to discuss it, there's nothing to be embarrassed about.

 Easier said than done, we know.
 But take a look at things going on in your local community - walking groups, craft groups, evening courses...
 There are plenty around and many of these are free (or very cheap) to join.
-Join now and you may well be in time for their Christmas get-togethers too, so even if you aren't seeing friends and family on Christmas Day, you can still enjoy some festive fun beforehand.
-Making new friends may seem daunting, but it may well be the best decision you've ever made.
+Sign up now and you may well be in time for their Christmas get-togethers too, so even if you aren't seeing friends and family on Christmas Day, you can still enjoy some festive fun beforehand.
+Making new friends may seem daunting, but other people are likely there for the same reason, and it may well be the best decision you've ever made.

-While it may be tempting to say 'sod it' and work your way through a vat of Christmas wine, excessive drinking and eating will do very little to lift your mood.
+Whilst it may be tempting to say 'sod it' and work your way through a vat of Christmas wine, excessive drinking and eating will do very little to lift your mood and will only make you feel worse later on.
+You must try to get moving, interact, and keep looking outward instead of inward.
 Like the outdoors?
-Try going for a winter walk instead.
+Try going for a winter walk.
 Have a neighbour in the same position?
-Invite them over for a mince pie.
+Invite them over for a mince pie and a chat.
 Feeling lethargic?
 Go for a quick bike ride.
-The key here is to get moving, interact, and keep looking outward instead of inward.

 Don't bottle it up - if you feel lonely, talk to someone.
 Whether it's a counsellor, a family member or a friend, it's far better to acknowledge your feelings and understand that they are valid and real.
-The Campaign to End Loneliness and The Silver Line both have helplines that allow people who may be feeling alone to make personal connections.
+The Silver Line has a helpline that allows people who may be feeling alone to make personal connections, and The Campaign to End Loneliness has lots of information on loneliness and how to get support.
 And don't forget, there's a large community of supportive people to chat with here on Gransnet (some of whom will be dealing with the same feelings), even over the Christmas period.

 Please login first.